 • Some individuals may even use pronouns that aren’t listed here or choose to not utilize pronouns altogether and use their name instead.

-WHAT ARE SOME COMMON DEFINITIONS OF GENDER IDENTITIES I SHOULD KNOW?
+WHAT ARE SOME COMMON GENDER IDENTITIES I SHOULD KNOW?

 Transgender (abbr. trans/trans*) is an umbrella term for anyone who knows themselves to be a gender that is different than the gender they were assigned at birth (pronoun usage varies, may utilize any of the pronouns).